Mainero, Tamaulipas

 Mainero is a municipality located in the Mexican state of Tamaulipas.
-Its capital is called Villa Mainero and had 338 inhabitants during a 2020 INEGI census.
+Its capital is called Villa Mainero and had 338 inhabitants in the 2020 INEGI census.
 The municipality as a whole had 2 048 inhabitants.
 Other localities include José Guadalupe Mainero, Guadalupe Mainero and Guadalupe Mainero.
 All named after Guadalupe Mainero (1856–1901), a Mexican journalist, teacher and governor of Tamaulipas between May 4, 1896 and July 31, 1901.